idli69/svelte-template/README.md

 Open that URL in your browser(don't send it to yo friends though.).

-> !NOTE
+> [!NOTE]
-> Rest if you know how to use VITE you are good.
+> If you already know how to use Vite, you're good to go from here.

 ### 4. Start building